Unofficial results show 3 GOP Alaska lawmakers trailing

 - Cohen pleads guilty, implicates Trump in hush-money scheme VIEW

+She is one of three Republicans who joined with Democrats and two independents after the 2016 elections to take control of the House from Republicans in hopes of breaking some of the gridlock that had gripped the Legislature.

-LeDoux was labeled by state GOP Chairman Tuckerman Babcock as a “turncoat.”
+LeDoux was labeled a “turncoat” by state GOP Chairman Tuckerman Babcock, as was Kodiak Rep. Louise Stutes, another Republican who joined the majority Democratic caucus.

+The third, Rep. Paul Seaton, changed his party registration to nonpartisan ahead of this year’s election and won the uncontested Democratic primary in his district Tuesday.
+The vote tally on the Republican side of that race remained close.